midwayjs/pandora/docs/source/en/base/procfile_mode.md

 ## Start a simple Node.js program

-The type of the 'pandora' object as below is [ProcfileReconcilerAccessor](http://www.midwayjs.org/pandora/api-reference/pandora/classes/procfilereconcileraccessor.html), you can click to view the detailed API.
+The type of the `pandora` object as below is [ProcfileReconcilerAccessor](http://www.midwayjs.org/pandora/api-reference/pandora/classes/procfilereconcileraccessor.html), you can click to view the detailed API.

 Let's look at an example: